madetech/learn/core-skills/infrastructure/README.md

 - Run the image with your choice of IaaS.
 - Make the service highly available
 - Draw a diagram of your infrastructure
-- Demonstrate that you can remove an instance, and your infrastructure will self heal
+- Demonstrate that you can remove an instance, and your infrastructure will self-heal
 - Demonstrate that you can roll out a new deployment without causing any downtime.
   Use the provided [downtime detection script][downtime-script].

-### Level 2
+### Spider (Level 2)
 Be able to make secure cloud applications and services.

 #### Brief

-Resouces:
+Resources:
 - http://progressivecoder.com/understanding-aws-security-groups-and-best-practices-to-use-them/
 - https://www.jakoblell.com/blog/2013/08/13/quick-blind-tcp-connection-spoofing-with-syn-cookies/
-- - no need to read this entire article ^ section V is relevent
+- - no need to read this entire article ^ section V is relevant

 #### Theory